 - Commitment 2 — Nourishing warm community connections

-- Commitment 3 — Encouraging each other as we seek to apply the Method
+- Commitment 3 — Giving each other space and dignity to learn to apply the Method

 The Emotional Rescue Method empowers us, as individuals and in community, to use this knowledge well in service of building emotional resilience.